-The program offers an opportunity to pursue a broad range of interests in the fields of environmental and water resources engineering.
+The program offers an opportunity to pursue a broad range of interests in the field of environmental engineering.
 The course of study is designed to meet an individual student's interests and career goals.
-Programs consist of civil engineering courses in water and wastewater treatment, environmental chemistry, hydrology, hydraulics, air pollution control, environmental law and policy and may include courses from allied disciplines such as biological and health sciences, environmental studies, chemistry and work environment.
-The program of study consists of four core courses and elective courses.
+Programs consist of civil engineering courses in water and wastewater treatment, groundwater remediation, solid waste management, environmental chemistry, hydrology, hydraulics, air pollution control and may include courses from allied disciplines such as biological and health sciences, environmental studies, chemistry and work environment.
+The program of study consists of five core courses and elective courses.
 Undergraduate core course prerequisites must be completed before beginning graduate course work.

 Individual student programs consist of a complement of elective courses usually taken from the following list: